 Behavioral change experiences: survey results

-The conversation kicked off discussing the results from a survey that was distributed among the webinar registrants.
-The first question “how confident do you feel in your ability to change a patient behavior” yielded interesting results.
+The conversation kicked off by discussing the results from a survey that was distributed among the webinar registrants.
+The first question “how confident do you feel in your ability to change a patient’s behavior” yielded interesting results.
 A majority of 88% indicated they felt either confident or very confident about their ability to change patient behavior.
 A convincing figure, according to dr. Araújo and prof. Newton.
-While 50% answered “more than 10 minutes” to the question “how much time do you spend on each visit with a patient on their oral health related behavior?”, the other half indicated less than 10 minutes.
+While 50% answered “more than 10 minutes” to the question “how much time do you spend on each visit with a patient on their oral health-related behavior?”, the other half indicated less than 10 minutes.
 As prof. Newton indicates, for those who have 10 minutes or less to spend, it is “really going to be key that you are maximally efficient and effective in that time.
 And for that, it’s important to have very good evidence-based techniques and practice, that we can talk you through”.
 For those with more time: “there will be additional things that you can do and perhaps tailor your interventions to the individual.
 That might take a little bit longer but would really enhance your effectiveness”.
 The final question aimed to identify barriers that hinder behavioral change.
 Although the survey revealed a lack of patient motivation as main barrier, prof. Newton thinks this isn’t necessarily an issue of the patient itself: “it’s more an issue of us not finding the right key to unlock those motivations.
 The real challenge is to think about what we can do about that and think about what our role is”.
 He also groups the barriers in three main groups: motivation (of both the patient and the dentist); skills (of both the patient and the dentist); and structural barriers, such as payment and lack of time.
 Dr. Araújo agrees: “behavioral change is not just the responsibility of the patient.
 It also depends a lot on how we approach them”.

 For behavioral change, a lack of patient motivation isn’t necessarily an issue.
 More likely, it’s us not finding the right key to unlock that motivation